Little Salmon River: Hydrology

-Irrigation is now the primary water use in the Little Salmon River watershed.
-Although irrigated farmland lies all along the river, most of it is in the Meadows Valley and also in the watershed of Round Valley Creek, a major western tributary.
-There are 18500 acre of irrigated farmland in the Meadows Valley and the Round Valley Creek area, and 700 acre closer to the mouth of the river.
-Although no dams have been built on the river, there are three dams in the headwaters of Goose Creek, a major tributary of the river, to regulate flows for irrigation water.
-The total water usage for irrigation is 74800 acre.ft per year.
+Irrigation is the primary water use in the Little Salmon River watershed.
+Although irrigated farmland lies all along the river, most of it is concentrated in the Meadows Valley and in the watershed of Round Valley Creek, a major western tributary.
+There are 18500 acre of irrigated farmland in the Meadows Valley and Round Valley Creek area, and 700 acre closer to the mouth.
+Although no dams have been built on the river itself, there are three dams in the headwaters of Goose Creek, a major tributary, to regulate flows for irrigation.
+Total annual water usage for irrigation is 74800 acre.ft.